hamdanal/rich-argparse/README.md

 `RichHelpFormatter` can be used with third party formatters that do not rely on the **private** internals of `argparse.HelpFormatter`.
-For example, [django](https://pypi.org/project/django) defines a custom help formatter that is used with the built in commands as well as with extension libraries and user defined commands.
+For example, [django](https://pypi.org/project/django) defines a custom help formatter that is used with its built in commands as well as with extension libraries and user defined commands.
 To use rich-argparse in your django project, change your `manage.py` file as follows: